williamng95/fintech-devops/README.md

 For gh-pages to work within GitHub Actions, git config must be defined explicitly and fed to deploy script [^2][^3]

 ### Action Reuse
-Deployment of `gh-pages` is set in a different workflow and reused in the CI action, after merge is completed on main[^4]
+There are 2 workflows, one for `dev` and another for `main`.

-This is to allow for automatic deployment if the need arises to directly commit on `main`
+This is to allow for automatic deployment if the need arises to directly commit on `main`.

+As the 2 flows have largely similar requirements, we can leverage on reusable workflows in the spirit of DRY.[^4]

-The deployment workflow also needs to be called explicitly in the full CI/CD workflow, as GitHub's default policy prevents GitHub Actions from triggering further events recursively[^5]
+The deployment workflow also needs to be called explicitly in the full CI/CD workflow yml, as GitHub's default policy prevents GitHub Actions from triggering further events recursively.[^5]

 ## Process Flow:
+### Regular, Safe commits onto `dev`
 Completed code from `features/...` is merged on to the `dev` branch, triggering a series of actions.

 If the merged code on `dev` can build, `dev` is merged onto `main` and then deployed to `gh-pages`.

 <div align="center">

 ![full actions flow](assets/fullprocess.svg)
 </div>

+### Commits onto `main`
 An action to deploy is also in place in case any code is directly commited to main, so that `gh-pages` and `main` are always in sync.

-This action however means that `dev` will need to be manually merged back, due to unrelated history and potential for conflicts.
+A merge is also performed from `main` to `dev`, using the with `main` as the priority branch for resolving conflicts.

 <div align="center">

 ![full actions flow](assets/mainprocess.svg)
 </div>

+### Repeated actions

+As a result of reusing the second workflow, and accounting for unexpected situations, when commits are made on `dev` there are a number of redundant steps.
+While these are not expected to harm the outcome in any way, the speed at which the CI/CD completes will not be as fast.

 ## Git branches
 <div align="center">